wiyarmir/wiyarmir.github.io/_posts/2018-06-14-your-own-personal-heroku.md

 ## That's a lot of DevOps jargon, show me how to do it

-Well, nobody is going to be able to teach you how to get Dokku up better [than their own docs](http://dokku.viewdocs.io/dokku/) (and those won't go out of date as quick as this article.
+Nobody is going to be able to teach you how to get Dokku up better [than their own docs](http://dokku.viewdocs.io/dokku/) (and those won't go out of date as quick as this article).

 # Preparing our code to run on Heroku(ish)

 Even if I did go for Dokku, everything here applies to a Heroku deployment as well.
-I will be basing my examples on code written using [Ktor](http://ktor.io), using other frameworks for some of the techniques may work, but your mileage may vary.
+I will be basing my examples on code written using [Ktor](http://ktor.io).
+Other frameworks for some of the techniques may work, but your mileage may vary.

 Remember what I mentioned at the beginning, our code is bundled into just a JAR file.
 In theory, we could just run `java -jar server.jar`.
 However, doing that will point out one thing: regular JAR files don't really carry their dependencies over.